mk12/sicp/README.md

 The generator starts in [docgen.c](docgen.c).
 It semi-parses Markdown and Scheme, and renders things like navigation links, headings, and tables of contents.
 It then forks to Pandoc, which runs [filter.lua](notes/pandoc/filter.lua).
 The Lua filter deals with internal links, citations, code blocks, and math.

 The math is the most complicated, because [KaTeX][] is implemented in JavaScript, not Lua.
 Instead of invoking it directly, the Lua filter communicates over a Unix pipe with [katex.ts](notes/pandoc/katex.ts), a [Deno][] server that uses the KaTeX module.
+The filter uses [luaposix][] to do this, which loads its C modules from `.so` files.
+We therefore require Pandoc to be dynamically linked to libc; the [fully static builds][static] provided for Linux will not work.

 Pandoc highlights code with [skylighting][], which uses [Kate's XML syntax format][kate] to recognize languages.
 In this case it uses [scheme.xml](notes/pandoc/scheme.xml), which I modified from [the original][scheme.xml].